Car Park Ventilation

 Smoke is a real threat to life in an enclosed space such as an underground car park and also causes significant issues for firefighters dealing with the fire.
 FDS Contracting’ smoke extraction and ventilation systems are designed to rapidly remove smoke during and after a fire.

-In addition, thanks to our value engineering expertise, our systems typically achieve improved energy efficiency, increased usable space and reduced costs for our clients.
+Thanks to our value engineering expertise, our systems typically achieve improved energy efficiency, increased usable space and reduced costs for our clients.

 Our full smoke ventilation systems provide safe escape routes and increased access for firefighters.
 They offer a smoke-free approach to within at least 10m of the seat of the fire – as recognised by the relevant British Standard (BS 7346-7:2006) relating to covered car parks for an enhanced firefighting system.

 Computational Fluid Dynamics (CFD) Modelling is a design tool that aids the detailed design of mechanical smoke ventilation systems and is required when applying a fire engineered solution that is not code compliant or an ADB prescribed solution.
-FDS presents the CFD results in a report for submission to building control and as part of our service will take the design through the approvals process.
+FDS Contracting presents the CFD results in a report for submission to building control and as part of our service will take the design through the approvals process.

 Get in touch

 For more information on car park ventilation, download our Smoke Ventilation Systems brochure or call us on +44 (0)1322 387411.